truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 Additional methods/Properties/Dynamic Objects that are not located anywhere above, but is still within the system and can be used by any Webble developer if needed.
 Currently only one such support function exists.

 ###_BrowserDetect_ ![Property][prop]
-A dynamicly generated system property that contains information about the current browser, device version and Operating System for the current Webble user.
+A dynamically generated system property that contains information about the current browser, device version and Operating System for the current Webble user.

 Available Information Keys are: